 There are several clear signs that a plumbing issue has developed in the home, and immediate action is needed.
 One obvious warning is the sound of running water where it should not be, such as appearing to come from wall cavities or floors.

-Another red flag is noticing extensive water pooling under pipes, appliances, or fixtures.
+Another red flag is extensive water pooling under pipes, appliances, or fixtures.
 A toilet constantly running or a tank refilling too quickly likely indicates a faulty flapper.

-A water heater that appears to be leaking from the base, pipes that have developed obvious leaks, or a sink that will not stop running even after shutting off the below fixture are all situations that demand prompt resolution to prevent flooding.
+A water heater that appears to be leaking from the base, pipes that have developed apparent leaks, or a sink that will not stop running even after shutting off the below fixture are all situations that demand prompt resolution to prevent flooding.

 Homeowners should also look out for plumbing that has come unattached from walls, sloshing sounds in pipe chases, a burst pipe, and wet areas spreading on the drywall as potential signs a plumbing emergency is underway.